Order of Visit: High Point # 48

 The next three hours were nothing but pouring rain as we sat alone in our respective tents to wait it out.
 I swaddled myself in my 10° down quilt and lay down, giving thanks that it was just heavy rainfall and not too windy.

 Mountains make their own weather, but the weather forecast indicated that this rainstorm would be the worst thing we’d experience over the next few days.
-After that it was supposed to be sunny and dry, giving us a nice window to attempt our summit climb.
+After that, it was supposed to be sunny and dry, giving us a nice window to attempt our summit climb.

 By 6 pm, the rain seemed to taper off and then disappear, so I crept out of my tent to filter water from a nearby stream.
 I’d carried the bare minimum of water needed during our climb up from Mystic Lake this afternoon to keep my pack as light as possible.
-But now I needed to hydrate, since I generally need to drink twice as much water at high elevation to meet my body’s demands.
+But now I needed to hydrate since I generally need to drink twice as much water at this elevation to meet my body’s demands.

 Rostyn was outside his tent too, and getting ready to prepare our dinner.
 It felt so weird having someone else cook for me in the backcountry.
 But he turned out to be a fine little chef!
 And once our communal dinner was done and we’d chatted with our neighbors (a local couple with two dogs named Baby and Nico), it was time to hit the hay.